Routing Back to C [Part 1]: Judgment Is the Last Expensive Thing

 Back to the Heap

-Swap the stack allocation for the malloc from the last section and the picture barely changes:
+Swap the stack allocation for malloc and the picture barely changes:

 int *p = malloc(sizeof(int));